The Flaming Lips: The Terror and Miley Cyrus collaboration (2013–2015)

-On August 30, 2015, after hosting the 2015 MTV Video Music Awards, Miley Cyrus announced that Miley Cyrus & Her Dead Petz, the free, 23-track experimental album that Cyrus and the Flaming Lips wrote and recorded together, was available via online streaming.
-The album is described by Coyne as a combination of Pink Floyd and Portishead and "a slightly wiser, sadder, more true version" of Cyrus' pop music output.
+On August 30, 2015, after hosting the 2015 MTV Video Music Awards, Miley Cyrus announced that Miley Cyrus & Her Dead Petz – a 23-track experimental album that Cyrus and the Flaming Lips wrote and recorded together – was available via online streaming for free.
+The album was described by Coyne as "a combination of Pink Floyd and Portishead," and "a slightly wiser, sadder, more true version" of Cyrus' pop music output.
+Music videos for the tracks "Dooo It!", "Lighter" and "BB Talk" were released on August 31, November 21 and December 11, respectively.
+In October 2015, Cyrus and the Flaming Lips performed "Karen Don't Be Sad" on the 41st-season premiere of Saturday Night Live, for which Cyrus was both host and musician guest.
+They were introduced by U.S. presidential candidate Hillary Clinton for their performance.